Unruh-deWitt detectors in quantum superpositions of trajectories: Final Detector State, Transition Probabilities and Rates

 \subsection{Conditional Transition Probability}

-We consider the conditional transition probability and instantaneous transition rate of the detector given that the control is measured in a superposition state, which for simplicity we take to be $|c\rangle$.
-A generalised case, wherein the final state of the control is an arbitrary superposition, is discussed in Sec.\ \ref{sec:general}.
-The final state of the detector-field system is given by $\langle c| \hat{U}| \Psi\rangle_S = |\Psi\rangle_{FD}$
+We consider the conditional transition probability and instantaneous transition rate of the detector given that the control is measured in a superposition state, which for simplicity we take to be $|\mu \rangle = (1/\sqrt{N})\sum_{i=1}^N | i \rangle$.
+This measurement is assumed to take place in the asymptotic future, and describes a Mach-Zehnder type interference where the interferometric paths are associated with the trajectories of the detector.
+A generalised case, where the final state of the control is an arbitrary superposition state, is discussed in Sec.\ \ref{sec:general}.
+The final state of the detector-field system is given by $\langle \mu | \hat{U}| \psi\rangle = | \psi \rangle_\mathrm{FD}$,